kmehul/kmehul/README.md

 ## About

-Data Analyst with an MS in Information Systems (Northeastern, 2024) and hands-on experience in SQL-based data pipelines, ETL workflows, and BI reporting.
+Data Analyst with an MS in Information Systems (Northeastern, 2024) and hands-on experience in ETL pipelines, data modeling, and BI reporting.
 Background spans nonprofit data operations and academic projects across 90M+ records.
 Currently building a PostgreSQL and Tableau analysis of CitiBike ridership patterns in Jersey City.

 ---